the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 }
 ~~~~~~~~

 The artifical data will reflect the data we will fetch later on from the API.
-An item in the list has a title, an url and a author.
+An item in the list has a title, an url and an author.
 Additionally it comes with an identifier, points (which indicate how popular an article is) and a count of comments.

 Now you can use the built-in JavaScript `map` functionality in your JSX.
 It enables you to iterate over your list of items to display them.
 As mentioned, you will use curly braces to encapsulate the JavaScript expression in your JSX.